marko-a87/F_J_Food_Groceries/README.md

 # Software Architecture:

 This project uses the MVC software architecture pattern.

-Models- This represents the basic user information.
+Models: This represents the basic user information.

-Views - This renders and displays user information based on the models.
+Views: This renders and displays user information based on the models.
 This part does not handle the logic however.

-Controllers - This controls the logic for the user based on the model information.
-It listens to events from the views layer and executes the appropriate logic for that function.
+Controllers: This controls the logic for the user based on the model information.
+It listens to events from the views layer and executes the appropriate logic for that function/

 # Project Setup